jus1d/qarwett/README.md

 ## Telegram-based application to check university schedule

-First of all, I'll implement schedule for (Samara University)[https://ssau.ru/]. but may be later, I transform this bot to a some kind of schedule aggregator, for many universities.
+First of all, I'll implement schedule for [Samara University](https://ssau.ru/). but may be later, I transform this bot to a some kind of schedule aggregator, for many universities.

 ## Inspiration